How to Buy a Commercial Property

 5. Point Out Potential Property

 You need to determine the property that suits your needs.
 You can engage a commercial real estate agent to assist you in this task.
 This is where you need to do thorough research to ensure your needs are adequately addressed and documented.

 You may need to ask yourself several questions such as: How was the property used before?
 Can you be granted a change in zoning?
 What is the annual return of the property?
+What is the IRR?
 What are the property taxes?
 Is this the right deal to engage in your investment portfolio?